Soil solarization: History

-Attempts were made to use solar energy for controlling disease agents in soil and in plant material already in the ancient civilization of India.
-In 1939, Groashevoy, who used the term "solar energy for sand disinfection", controlled Thielaviopsis basicola upon heating the sand by exposure to direct sunlight.
+Soil solarization is the third approach for soil disinfestation.
+The two other main approaches, soil steaming and fumigation, were developed at the end of the 19th century.
+In 1939, Grooshevoy, who used the term "solar energy for sand disinfection", controlled Thielaviopsis basicola upon heating the sand by exposure to direct sunlight in Caucasus.

-Soil solarization is the third approach for soil disinfestation; the two other main approaches, soil steaming and fumigation; were developed at the end of the 19th century.
 The idea of solarization was based on observations by extension workers and farmers in the hot Jordan Valley, who noticed the intensive heating of the polyethylene-mulched soil.
 The involvement of biological control mechanisms in pathogen control and the possible implications were indicated in the first publication, noticing the very long effect of the treatment.
 In 1977, American scientists from the University of California at Davis reported the control of Verticillium in a cotton field, based on studies started in 1976, thus denoting, for the first time, the possible wide applicability of this method.
+The use of solarization in existing orchards (e.g. controlling Verticillium in pistachio plantations) is an important deviation from the standard preplanting method and was reported as early as 1979.

 The use of polyethylene for soil solarization differs in principle from its traditional agricultural use.
 With solarization, soil is mulched during the hottest months (rather than the coldest, as in conventional plasticulture which is aimed at protecting the crop) in order to increase the maximal temperatures in an attempt to achieve lethal heat levels.

-In the first 10 years following the influential 1976 publication, soil solarization was investigated in at least 24 countries and has been now been applied in more than 50, mostly in the hot regions, although there were some important exceptions.
-Studies have demonstrated effectiveness of solarization with various crops, including vegetables, field crops, ornamentals and fruit trees, against many pathogens, weeds and a soil arthropod.
-Those pathogens and weeds which are not controlled by solarization were also detected.
-The biological, chemical and physical changes that take in solarized soil during and after the solarization have been investigated, as well as the interaction of solarization with other methods of control.
-Long-term effects including biological control and increased growth response were verified in various climatic regions and soils, demonstrating the general applicability of solarization.
+In the first 10 years following the influential 1976 publication, soil solarization was investigated in at least 24 countries and 30 years after it has been applied in more than 60 countries, mostly in hot regions, although there were some important exceptions.
+Studies have demonstrated effectiveness of solarization with various crops, including vegetables, field crops, ornamentals and fruit trees, against many pathogens, weeds and arthropod and nematode pests.
+However, some pathogens and weeds not or imperfectly controlled by solarization were also detected.
+Some environmental concerns have been noticed, too, in particular because of the uncontrolled fate of plastic sheets, while biodegradable materials proved to be less effective for weed control, and the often reported (inherent to the method) reduction of microbial richness.

 Computerized simulation models have been developed to guide researchers and growers whether the ambient conditions of their locality are suitable for solarization.

-Studies of the improvement of solarization by integrating it with other methods or by solarizing in closed glasshouses, or studies concerning commercial application by developing mulching machines were also carried out.
+Studies were also carried out of the improvement of solarization by integrating it with other methods, by solarizing in closed glasshouses, and by developing mulching machines.

-The use of solarization in existing orchards (e.g. controlling Verticillium in pistachio plantations) is an important deviation from the standard preplanting method and was reported as early as 1979.